-How to make beeswax candles with raw beeswax in mason jars.
-It’s such an easy DIY project to do and who can resist that subtle lovely smell of melting beeswax?
+How to make beeswax candles with raw beeswax in mason jars for yourself or to give as gifts.
+It’s such an easy DIY project to do.

 Being the DIYer that I am, I went searching for a way to make homemade beeswax candles and started making my own.

 Luckily it’s so easy to do and now I can have beeswax candles in the size that I need, whenever I want.

 The great thing about this project is that you only need a few supplies.